What to Look for in a Diamond (4 C’s) April 19, 2016 – Posted in: Jewelry Blog

 Buying antique diamonds, like the ones that we collect at Estate Diamond Jewelry, offers a conscious alternative to conflict diamonds or indirectly supporting environmental damage.

-Please note: All the diamonds at Estate Diamond Jewelry are guaranteed to be conflict-free and originating from pure and ethical sources as defined by the Kimberley Process.
+Please note: All the diamonds at Estate Diamond Jewelry are guaranteed to be conflict-free.
+They all originate from pure and ethical sources as defined by the Kimberley Process.

 Bringing It Together

 We understand that the size of a diamond is often an important factor in many customers’ eyes, as it is a visually distinguishable marker of a diamond’s value.
-However, when determining what to look for in a diamond from a value standpoint, all of the diamond’s attributes affect each other, and you should carefully weigh these attributes against one another to find just the right balance for your budget.
+However, when determining what to look for in a diamond from a value standpoint, all of the diamond’s attributes affect each other.
+You should carefully weigh these attributes against one another to find just the right balance for your budget.

-If you want a larger diamond but are still restricted by cost, you can consider lowering the clarity, although we don’t recommend going much lower than SI1.
+If you want a larger diamond but are still restricted by cost, consider lowering the clarity.
+We don’t recommend going much lower than SI1.
 Furthermore, you should exercise caution, as the higher the carat, the more apparent imperfections will become.
-A diamond’s color also becomes more apparent as the diamond grows larger, but a quality cut will allow the diamond to reflect more light, making the color more difficult to notice.
-Furthermore, a shape like the marquise cut can also cause the diamond to appear larger than it is, improving the apparent value of the diamond to the wearer.
+A diamond’s color also becomes more apparent as the diamond grows larger.
+The quality cut will allow the diamond to reflect more light, making the color more difficult to notice.
+Furthermore, a shape like the marquise cut can also cause the diamond to appear larger than it is.
+This illusion improves the apparent value of the diamond to the wearer.

 The shape and cut of the diamond can also affect how the clarity comes across.
-Brilliant-cut diamonds such as round, oval, princess, cushion, pear, and marquise diamonds are better at hiding imperfections, while step-cut diamonds like asscher and emerald diamonds show imperfections more vividly, and a higher clarity is recommended with them.
+Brilliant-cut diamonds such as round, oval, princess, cushion, pear, and marquise diamonds are better at hiding imperfections.
+Step-cut diamonds, like Asscher and emerald diamonds, show imperfections more vividly and we suggest to go for a higher clarity.

-Determining what to look for in a diamond means taking all of these elements into account as they relate to each other.
+Determining what to look for in a diamond means taking all of these elements into account.
 By doing so, you will be able to settle on a diamond that you can fall in love with.

-At Estate Diamond Jewelry, we have been offering high-quality estate jewelry for more than 30 years, and our standards are without compromise.
+At Estate Diamond Jewelry, we have been offering high-quality estate jewelry for more than 30 years.
+Our standards are without compromise.
 If you’re looking for a truly exquisite diamond, we invite you to explore our breathtaking selection today.